turnly/turnly/README.md

 # Turnly Athena — Microservices

-Microservices that make up much of Turnly's APIs.
+Monorepo of microservices that make up a large part of Turnly's APIs.

 ### 🦦 Quick Start — Microservices purpose